Indiana Glass Company

 Dunkirk, Indiana (1907-2002)

-Indiana Glass produced a Hen-on-Nest covered dish that basically retained the same appearance throughout many years of production.
+Indiana Glass produced a Hen-on-Nest covered dish that’s retained the same basic appearance throughout many years of production.
+Two sizes were made.
 The earliest version is smaller, the top portion measuring approximately 4 and 1/2 inches in total length, but very similar in design to the later version, which measures about 7 inches in length.
 The “nest” (base) of the smaller version measures 4 and 3/8″ from end to end.

-The later, larger (and much more commonly seen) version, which was probably introduced sometime in the late 1940s, or 1950s (sources disagree), measures about 7 inches from end to end and the base has a very finely stippled, pebbled or “ripply” pattern.
+The later, larger (and much more commonly seen) version, which was probably introduced sometime in the late 1940s or early 1950s (sources disagree), measures about 7 inches from end to end.
+The base has either a very finely stippled surface, or a “pebbly” or “ripply” abstract pattern that is supposed to represent a straw nest (this is called a “striated base” by Shirley Smith in her book on hens).
 An example of one of the earlier large size hens in clear glass is shown above.
 The bottom (basket or bowl) measures about 2 inches in height, and when both pieces are in place, the total height is typically about 5 and 3/8 inches.

 These hens are NEVER marked with an actual trademark or logo representing the company, however, the Indiana Glass hen can easily be recognized at a glance from it’s characteristic form.
-The tail is narrow and “flat”, pointing straight back from the head, and is never “split” “divided” or “separated” as is common on many, many hens made by other glass manufacturers.
-The top or “back” has a mold “circle” about one and 1/4 inches in diameter (this measurement referring to the larger size hen) in the center, which can basically be considered a diagnostic feature of all Indiana hens.
-I will be posting various pictures of these hens on this page so you will soon be able to recognize them instantly!
+The tail is narrow and “flat”, pointing straight back from the head, and is never “split” or “divided” as is common on many, many hens made by other glass manufacturers.
+The cover (“back”) of the dish has a mold “circle” about one and 1/4 inches in diameter (this measurement referring to the larger size hen) in the center, which can basically be considered a diagnostic feature of all Indiana hens.
+This circle is actually called a “valve mark”— please see the post submitted by Bob Rawlings, former plant manager at Indiana Glass, in the Comments section of this page.

 The era of the “colored” hens (any color other than clear or white) seems to have phased in sometime during the mid to late 1960s, with possibly the amber and the green hens coming into production first, followed by many other colors throughout the 1970s, ’80s and into the 1990s.

-Indiana Glass hen dishes show up for sale on ebay and other online venues frequently, and the names by which they are called range widely…… HON (Hen-on-nest) dish, Nut dish, candy dish, trinket dish, relish dish, hen dish, chicken dish, chicken covered bowl, rooster dish, chicken compote, deviled egg serving dish, and many other names.
+Indiana Glass hen dishes show up for sale on ebay and other online venues frequently, and the names by which they are called range widely…… HON (Hen-on-nest) dish, Nut dish, candy dish, trinket dish, relish dish, hen dish, chicken dish, rooster dish, and many other names.

-From what I have read, so far, it seems the total number of distinct colors range anywhere from 20 to 35 or so.
-There are also slight color shade differences, and grades of depth of a certain color……….. for instance, amber may range from a lighter almost yellowish amber, or lean toward a darker orange-amber or “beer bottle brown” amber.
-This might have happened occasionally if a particular batch didn’t come out exactly as wished (for a number of technical reasons), although normally Indiana Glass products are very consistent as to the exact color shade they were working to achieve.
+From what I’ve read, so far, it seems the total number of distinct colors range anywhere from 20 to 35 or so.
+There are also slight color shade differences, and grades of depth of a certain color — for instance, amber may range from a lighter, almost yellowish amber, or lean toward a darker orange-amber or “beer bottle brown” amber.
+This might have happened occasionally if a particular batch didn’t come out exactly as intended (for a number of technical reasons), although normally Indiana Glass products are very consistent as to the exact color shade they were working to achieve.

-In order of commonness, (just my own thoughts here…….some of these colors are not that easy to find, and it’s hard to know how “scarce” they really are…) : White milkglass, sometimes called “opaque white” or “milk white”, is probably #1 in abundance, followed by clear, amber (all shades), olive or “avocado” green, shades of light blue (including cornflower), blue carnival glass, marigold carnival glass, green carnival glass, pink, very pale pink, midnight blue or “smoky” blue, “Horizon” blue, rich medium emerald green or forest green, lime green, aqua carnival, ruby red (stained over amber glass), cranberry (stained/flashed over clear), matte or frosted green, very light green or “pastel green”, yellow, and others.
-If you have an expanded list of known colors and/or have them rated as to approximate commonality, please drop me a line and let me see your list, and compare!
+In order of commonness, (just my own thoughts here…….some of these colors are not that easy to find, and it’s hard to know how “scarce” they really are… ) : White milkglass, sometimes called “opaque white” or “milk white”, is probably #1 in abundance, followed by clear (colorless, “crystal” or “flint”), amber (all shades), olive or “avocado” green, shades of light blue (including cornflower), blue carnival glass, marigold carnival glass, green carnival glass, pink, very pale pink, midnight blue or “smoky” blue, “Horizon” blue, rich medium emerald green or forest green, lime green, teal (evergreen), aqua carnival, ruby red (stained over amber glass), cranberry (stained/flashed over clear), matte or frosted green, very light green or “pastel green”, yellow, mulberry stain and others.
+If you have an expanded list of known colors and/or have them rated as to approximate commonality, please drop me a line with your list, and let’s compare!

 Trivia: Sharp-eyed classic TV show watchers might notice that in some episodes of The Mary Tyler Moore Show (as early as 1970), an Indiana Glass Company hen can be seen under the counter which separates the kitchen area from the split-level living room.
 This prop was in the studio set of the apartment that Mary supposedly lived in (the show was set in Minneapolis).
 The hen appears to be avocado green (or possibly emerald green?) in color.
 This serves to date the first avocado green hens to at least 1970, and probably from the late 1960s.